MITANSH11/ifpt/README.md

 CREATED BY
           -MITANSH PRAJAPATI & RUDRA BHATT
 ###
 ***A JavaFX-based desktop application that provides multiple financial calculators***

-***DOWNLOAD THE JAR FILE "ifpt.jar" ,
-SIGN-IN THE GUI AND THEN LOGIN,
-IT IS CONNECTED TO CLOUD MONGODB,
-THEN YOU CAN USE THE GUI...***
+IF YOU WANT TO RUN DIRECTLY GO TO "IFPT/CalcAppFX/app" DOWNLOAD "ifpt.exe" file or else

 (NOTE: U NEED JAVA FX TO RUN THIS PROGRAM)
 ***Run in IntelliJ IDEA

 - Open the project in IntelliJ IDEA